gabr-iele/iMuseum/First Iteration/Architecture/Architecture.md

 Category: End-user component
 The visitor will use his/her own smartphone (it can either run iOS or Android) to obtain the identifier of a piece using Bluetooth, and uses it to obtain all the related information from the CLOUD structure.

-## MQTT Broker/Bridge
+## COAP Bridge
 Category: Cloud Component
-The MQTT Bridge is in charge of receiving data from the both from gateway and the application logic and forward them to the right subscribers.
+The COAP Bridge is in charge of receiving data from the COAP gateway and forwards them to the Application logic tier using the HTTP and REST protocol.

 ## Application Logic
 Category: Cloud Component